o1-labs/proof-systems/book/src/specs/kimchi.md

 	* Compute the dummy lookup value as the combination of the last entry of the XOR table (so `(0, 0, 0)`).
 	  Warning: This assumes that we always use the XOR table when using lookups.
 	* Compute the lookup table values as the combination of the lookup table entries.
-	* Compute the sorted evaluations.
-	* Randomize the last `EVALS` rows in each of the sorted polynomials in order to add zero-knowledge to the protocol.
-	* Commit each of the sorted polynomials.
-	* Absorb each commitments to the sorted polynomials.
 1. Sample $\beta$ with the Fq-Sponge.
 1. Sample $\gamma$ with the Fq-Sponge.
-1. If using lookup:
-	* Compute the lookup aggregation polynomial.
-	* Commit to the aggregation polynomial.
-	* Absorb the commitment to the aggregation polynomial with the Fq-Sponge.
 1. Optionally compute the additive lookup aggregation and count polynomials.
 1. Commit (hiding) to the additive lookup aggregation polynomial.
 1. Absorb the additive lookup aggregation polynomial commitment with the Fq-sponge.